dmarks2/liferay-plugin-intellij/documentation/vtl_ftl_files.md

 * Journal Templates (Global scope only)
 * Application Display Templates (Global scope only)

 Note that the functionality of the Freemarker debugger is limited.
-So it does not support operations like step over, step into, step out or pause.
-Additionally you can only set breakpoints at lines which contain Freemarker instructions and not at "normal" HTML fragments.
+It does not support operations like step into, step out or pause.
+A step over is available, but only for "sequential" instructions.
+That means that stepping over a conditional expression or a loop is not possible.
+You can only set breakpoints at lines which contain Freemarker instructions and not at "normal" HTML fragments.

 *The plugin expects Journal Templates and Application Display Templates to be present in the same structure as it would be required for the Resource Importer.*